Should Romania be haunted by the world’s most beloved vampire, or put Dracula to work for its national brand and help promote tourism?

 Vlad Tepes is a Romanian historical figure.
 He ruled cc.
 1448, roughly 400 years before Dracula’s creation.
-A ruthless but fair (and beloved) voivode known for impaling his enemies on stakes.
+A ruthless, but fair and beloved voivode.
+He was also known as Vlad the Impaler for impaling his enemies on stakes.

 Roll back to present day and most people will know that:

 - Dracula was real and lived in Romania

 - Vlad Tepes was a vampire that sometimes went by the name of Dracula.